 How often should ongoing monitoring happen in TPRM?

-While you should constantly be monitoring your vendors, it’s also important to periodically perform comprehensive risk assessments to track their security performance over time.
+While you should constantly be tracking your vendors in a third-party monitoring solution, it’s also important to periodically perform comprehensive risk assessments to track their security performance over time.
 The frequency of ongoing monitoring in TPRM depends on several factors, including the criticality of the vendor and vendor services, relevant industry regulations and frameworks, and your organization’s risk tolerance and risk appetite.

 Organizations should adjust their monitoring frequency to their specific needs and the nature of their third-party relationships.
 Automating parts of the monitoring process can also help maintain consistency and efficiency throughout the vendor lifecycle.